pjmartorell/WPXML2MD/README.md

 1. Export your content from WordPress (Tools → Export)
 2. Visit the converter app
-3. Upload your XML file
+3. Upload one or more XML files
+4. Choose to combine files or keep them separate
-4. Download your converted Markdown files
+5. Download your converted Markdown files

 ## 💝 Support the Project

 If you find this tool useful, consider [sponsoring the project](https://github.com/sponsors/pjmartorell) to support its development.